Skip to content

 Warning + cure for first-time non-hazard issues, clear notices, and modern reminders — so compliance comes before punishment.

-A Small Business Ombuds Office with authority to coordinate agencies, resolve permit problems, and pause penalties while a cure is in process
+Formally establishes an independent Small Business Ombuds Office with statutory authority to intervene in multi-agency permitting gridlock and temporarily pause financial penalties while a good-faith cure is in process.

 04